When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Yelp is one of the monsters in the lead generation space.
 They’re a polarizing presence, with some loyal fans and a lot of unhappy customers.
 People use Yelp to find all sorts of local companies, including construction, home improvement, and home service companies.

 Reviews are mixed, for reasons we’ll get into in a second.
-But overall, Yelp is consistently one of the top lead generation websites for contractors.
+But overall, Yelp is consistently one of the top for construction leads.

 What makes Yelp different

-On the other hand, Yelp’s strong-arm cold calling tactics have earned them a terrible reputation in the home service industry.
-Businesses who sign up for long-term contracts feel cheated and trapped, and many find it difficult to convert leads into customers.
+On the other hand, Yelp’s strong-arm cold calling tactics have earned them a terrible reputation in the industry.
+Companies who sign up for long-term contracts feel cheated and trapped, and many find it difficult to convert leads into clients.

 There are ways to pay Yelp and get benefits.
 But first, let’s talk about the lead cost.